dbailey1564/roll-et/docs/ledger_sync_contract.md

 ## Security Invariants

 - **License gating:** Sync only accepted from Houses with active Certificates.
-- **Non-forgeability:** Entries signed by House private key; backend rejects unsigned or invalid.
+- **Non-forgeability:** Checkpoint entries are signed by the House private key, and all intermediate entries must hash-chain to a signed checkpoint; invalid signatures or chains are rejected.
 - **Immutability:** Once synced, entries cannot be altered or deleted.
 - **Privacy:** Player IDs are pseudonymous, per-House; no PII in global ledger.